Bug report #7540

 *_packed.dbf to detect that the REPACK failed and reopens the dataset in that case.

-#19 Updated by Giovanni Manghi about 5 years ago
+#19 Updated by Giovanni Manghi over 5 years ago

 it is pretty easy to replicate this issue, it is just needed to "insist" a bit.
 Here two screencast, that as some point show that after removing a shape and re-adding it features are lost!